Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Application with SKSD test framework

 Let $q$ be a reference density on $\mathbb{R}^d$, and let $\kappa : \mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}$ be a reproducing kernel associated with RKHS $\mH_{\kappa}$.
 The kernel exponential family model~\citep{canu2006kernel} is indexed by a function $f \in \mathcal{H}_\kappa^d$ and is given by

-where we set $\kappa$ to be the standard Gaussian kernel and $q(x)$ is set to be the density of $N(0, 9)$.
-In this case, $p_f$ is parameterized by the functional element $f$, and the normalizing constant is typically intractable.
-In practice, because $\mathcal{H}_\kappa^d$ is infinite dimensional, the element $f$ cannot be estimated directly.
-A common strategy is to approximate $f$ by a finite-rank representation with sufficient complexity, which yields accurate density approximations~\citep{strathmann2015gradient,sutherland2018efficient}.
-In this experiment, we therefore focus on goodness-of-fit testing for the finite-rank approximation of the kernel exponential family.
+and we consider $\kappa$ to be the standard Gaussian kernel and $q(x)$ to be the density of $N(0, 9)$.
+In this case, $p_f$ is parameterized by the functional element $f\in\mathcal{H}_{\kappa}^d$, and the normalizing constant is typically intractable, involving evaluation of high-dimensional integral.
+This model offers a nonparametric and hence flexible modeling framework, which has been widely studied in the recent machine learning literature \citep{strathmann2015gradient,sutherland2018efficient}.

+A common strategy in this line of work is to approximate the unknown data-generating density using a finite-rank representation with sufficient complexity, i.e., for some $r \in \mathbb{N}^{+}$ and basis functions $\{\phi_\ell\}_{\ell=1}^r$ of $\mH_\kappa^d$, approximate $f$ by $f_r = \sum_{\ell=1}^r \theta_\ell \phi_\ell(\cdot)$ for some coefficients $\theta_\ell \in \mathbb{R}$.
+This leads to a finite-dimensional parameterization of the model, which is more amenable to statistical inference and computationally efficient.
+Accordingly, in this experiment we focus on GoF testing for finite-rank approximations of the kernel exponential family.